 Reputation has a lot to do with visibility.
 The more visible you become, the more open you are to scrutiny.
 This is especially true for companies, politicians, and celebrities.
 Apple, for instance, began its life in a garage and had minimal scrutiny.
 But as it grew, it became the job of not just the founders but also the hundreds of employees to maintain the brand's image.

 It's important to understand the power of reputation and how it can impact your life.
 A good reputation is what fulfils a person to the highest extent.
 It can get you what you truly want in life, including happiness, good friends, safety, and financial stability.
 Having a good reputation gets you one step closer to self-fulfilment, which is at the top of Maslow's Hierarchy of needs.

 I truly believe that everyone should take the initiative to build their own reputation in whatever field they are in.
 Your reputation is entirely based on your core beliefs, values, and desires, and these things are powerful because they dictate the behaviour of the people around you.

-Whether it is in the building stages of your reputation, maintaining it or you find yourself in a crisis, reach out to experts and have them help, assist and advise you.
-You can't do everything on your own and sometimes we need knowledge and a fresh perspective of a professional that knows what needs to be done.
+My advice is to take the time to understand the power of reputation and work to build, protect, and enhance your own.
+Whether you are in the building stages of your reputation, maintaining it, or you find yourself in a crisis, it's important to remember that you are not alone.
+It can be very valuable to reach out to experts for help, assistance, and advice.
+You can't do everything on your own, and sometimes you need the knowledge and fresh perspective of a professional who knows what needs to be done.